 - Coats: Depending on the climate, you might need to carry a large winter coat or a rain coat.
 At the very least you might want to pack a disposable poncho and either a light jacket or sweater for cool nights.

 - Hats: The type should depend on the climate you will be visiting.
 You should likely have a sun hat for day time for any climate.
 For cold ones, be sure to pack a winter hat.

 - Shoes: The type of shoes you pack will depend on the activities you plan to participate in.
-It is a good idea to pack warm socks for nighttime, shoes with good traction for trail walks and hiking, and some casual shoes to hang around in.
+It is a good idea to pack warm socks or a camping heater for nighttime, shoes with good traction for trail walks and hiking, and some casual shoes to hang around in.